free shipping from a purchase value of 49 euros in germany.

 We process user data in order to be able to provide them with our online services.
 For this purpose, we process the IP address of the user, which is necessary to transmit the content and functions of our online services to the user’s browser or terminal device.

-• Processed data types: Usage data (e.g. websites visited, interest in content, access times); Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status).
-Content data (e.g. text input, photographs, videos).
+• Types of data processed: Usage data (e.g., websites visited, interest in content, access times); meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, consent status); Content data (e.g., entries in online forms).

 • Data subjects: Users (e.g. website visitors, users of online services).

-• Purposes of Processing: Provision of our online services and usability; Information technology infrastructure (Operation and provision of information systems and technical devices, such as computers, servers, etc.).).
+• Purposes of processing: Provision of our online services and user-friendliness; IT infrastructure (operation and provision of information systems and technical equipment (computers, servers, etc.)).
 Security measures.

 Further information on processing methods, procedures and services used: